How blessed is he whose transgression is forgiven, whose sin is covered! – Psalm 32:1

 But the crowds all around me were blocking my view,

 And try as I might, I just couldn’t push through.

-Not much to be said for my stature – it’s true,
+There’s not much to be said for my stature – it’s true,

 So I ended up right at the back of the queue!

 Then ahead of the crowds in the distance, I see,